 Location: Baltimore, Maryland

-Development and Alumni Relations (DAR) supports Johns Hopkins focuses on research, teaching, and patient care, and its role as a national and global leader in higher education.
-We create and foster enduring relationships that result in advocacy and philanthropic support for Johns Hopkins University & Medicinestrengthening the institution through partnerships with donors, alumni, volunteer leaders, faculty, students, staff, and patients.
+Development and Alumni Relations (DAR) supports Johns Hopkins' focus on research, teaching and patient care, and its role as a national and global leader in higher education.
+We create and foster enduring relationships that result in advocacy and philanthropic support for Johns Hopkins University & Medicine; strengthening the institution through partnerships with donors, alumni, volunteer leaders, faculty, students, staff, and patients.

 SPECIFIC DUTIES AND RESPONSIBILITIES

 - Work closely as a team member with the staff to develop project plans, and divisional goals.

 - Assist members of the SOE team in managing project deadlines and deliverables and following up with team members on outstanding tasks.

 - Proactively work with the Associate Dean to devise improved planning and tracking procedures.